 - Easy to achieve synchronous flight printing with the production line.

-The content can be numbers, letters, Chinese characters, graphic images, barcodes, etc.
+The material that can be marked with laser engraving includes numbers, letters, Chinese characters, graphic images, barcodes, and more.

-As shown in table 1, the comparison of several marking techniques.
-It can be seen from this that the advantages of laser marking technology are very obvious.
+As shown in Table 1, a comparison of various marking techniques reveals that the advantages of laser marking technology are clear.